Exclusive: Strictly's Karen Hauer bravely reveals struggle with stress-induced alopecia and panic attacks

 "The doctor said I had alopecia, triggered by stress.
 She sent me some [steroid] cream but mostly she said: 'You need to breathe and relax.
 You need to meditate.
 To slow down' And literally, it was as easy as that.
 I needed to re-evaluate the things that were coming in and out of my life and what I was allowing to stress me and take some time for myself.

-"I never thought would happen to me, because I always felt invincible in a way, like I can take on the whole world, but it stopped me in my tracks this time around."
+"I never thought would happen to me, because I always felt invincible in a way, like I can take on the whole world, but it stopped me on my tracks this time around."

 How did it feel when the doctor said that to you?